Support the Drills and Skills Program

 As we slowly restart the program, we find ourselves in a little predicament.
 Our goal has always been to provide a quality program at a very low cost to families.
 Since the closures due to Covid-19, we have not been able to run our usual programs nor receive the funding we would normally get during that time.
 We are seeking donations to keep this program running and to keep the cost low for those who want to participate.

 Due to the seriousness of the Covid-19 pandemic, we have to move to a virtual fundraiser.
-You can donate by visiting these links:

 We hope you will consider partnering with us.
 Thank you for your consideration and support.